Janaki Purushe, Ph.D.

 Janaki focuses her practice on patent preparation and prosecution of biotechnology and pharmaceutical matters.
-She received her Ph.D. in Microbiology and Immunology from Temple University School of Medicine in 2018 and a B.S. in Cell Biology and Molecular Genetics from University of Maryland in 2007.
+She received her Ph.D. in Microbiology and Immunology from Temple University School of Medicine in 2018 and a B.S. in Cell Biology and Molecular Genetics from the University of Maryland in 2007.

 Prior to joining Seed IP, Janaki’s research focused on T cell biology and epigenetics with a special focus on cell-based immunotherapies.
 During her post-doctoral work she developed a series of functional assays to characterize CAR-T cell potency in clinical samples and utilized CUT&RUN to map chromatin landscapes in CAR-T immunotherapy products.
 During her doctoral training and time as a research assistant at the J. Craig Venter Institute, Janaki gained experience across a spectrum of scientific disciplines, including molecular biology, genomics, microbiology, and immunology.